-The master of science in physics degree program offers students the opportunity to be involved in forefront research in physics.
-Graduates go on to work in industry, academia and government positions.
+The Master of Science in Physics offers students the opportunity to be involved in forefront research in physics.
+Our graduates go on to work in industry, academia and government positions.

-The graduate program develops individual creativity and expertise in physics and is strongly focused on research.
+Our graduate program develops individual creativity and expertise in physics and is strongly focused on research.
 Students are encouraged to participate in ongoing research activities from the beginning of their graduate studies.
-The master’s degree is offered to those seeking to acquire or maintain technical mastery of both fundamentals and current applications.
+The MS degree is offered to those seeking to acquire or maintain technical mastery of both fundamentals and current applications.

 Catalog page: MS